 Take two sheets of the same-sized paper.
 Crumple one of the papers into a ball.
-Hold the crumpled paper and the smooth paper high above the head.
+Hold the crumpled paper and the flat paper high above the head.
 Drop them both at the same time.
-The particular force of gravity pulls them both downward.
+Typically the force of gravity draws them both downward.

-Maybe you have flown a paper aeroplane?
-Sometimes it twists and loops through the air and then comes to Comment Dessiner Avion En Papier red, smooth as a feather.
-Other times a paper be airborne climbs straight up, flips over, and dives headfirst into the ground.
-What keeps a paper aeroplane in the air?
-How will you make a paper aeroplane go on a long flight) How can you ensure it is loop or switch!
-Does flying a paper aeroplane on a turbulent day help it to stay aloft?
+Have you ever flown a paper aeroplane?
+Sometimes it twists and loops through the air and then comes Avion En Papier Facile à Faire to red, gentle as a feather.
+Other times a paper rudder climbs upright, flips over, and dives headfirst into the ground.
+What maintains a paper aeroplane in the air?
+How can you make a paper aeroplane go on a long flight) How can you allow it to be loop or change!
+Does flying a paper aeroplane on a blowy, gusty, squally, bracing, turbulent day help it to stay aloft?
 What can you learn about real aeroplanes by making and flying paper aeroplanes?
 Let's experiment to discover some of the answers.

 Clear diagrams and delightful drawings show each step for making the aeroplanes and illustrate the experiments suggested by the author.

-Typically the front edges of the wings of the real be airborne are usually tilted a bit upwards.
-Much like a kite, the air pushes against the tilted underside of the wings, giving the airplane lift.
-The greater the angle of the point a lot more wing surface the air pushes against.
+The particular front edges of the wings of a real aeroplane are usually tilted a bit upwards.
+As with a kite, the air pushes against the tilted underside of the wings, giving the airplane lift.
+The greater the angle of the tilt the more wing surface the air pushes against.
 This particular results in a better amount of lift.
-But if the angle of the tilt is simply too great, Origami Instructions For Beginners the air pushes contrary to the greater wing surface presented and slows down the ahead movement of the airplane.
-This is certainly called drag.
+But if the angle of the tilt is simply too great, the Avion En Papier Pliage Facile air pushes contrary to the greater wing surface presented and slows down the forwards movement of the airplane.
+This really is called drag.

-Pull functions slow a airplane down, as thrust works to make it move ahead.
-At the same time, lift functions make a plane go up, as gravity tries to make it slip.
+Pull works to slow a plane down, as thrust works to make it move forwards.
+At the same time, lift functions make a plane go up, as gravity tries to make it fall down.
 These four forces are usually working on paper aeroplanes just like they work on real aeroplanes.
 There is still another way most real aeroplanes and some paper aeroplanes use their wings to increase lift.
-The top-side as well because the base side of the wing can help to give the plane lift.
+The top-side as well because the base side of the side can help to give the plane lift.